Alzanari/med_api/README.md

 ## Features

-- scrap medications and labs data from [medicament.ma](https://medicament.ma/)
+- Scrap medications and labs data from [medicament.ma](https://medicament.ma/)
-  - daily check for changed based on last update in the footer
+  - Daily check for changed based on last update in the footer
-  - robust multistep process during scraping that support continuation
+  - Robust multistep process during scraping that support continuation
-  - reasonable automatic data sanitisation
+  - Reasonable automatic data sanitisation
 - A comprehenssive API that follows standard best practices

 ## Roadmap

+- Extract therapeutic class and sub-classes based on the ATC code (up to level 3)

-- keep on the changed field in diff objects in step 5 in med scrap
+- Keep on the changed field in diff objects in step 5 in med scrap

 - Implement history for meds collection based on [this](https://stackoverflow.com/a/57719789/19436394)